TransitScreen/CityMotion-Plugin/api-documentation/citymotion-web-api-documentation.md

 # CityMotion-Plugin Integration Partner API Documentation
 **Version 1.2.+**

-CityMotion-Plugin provides local real-time mobility information displayed on "cards" in a web app designed to be integrated into other apps.
-The Plugin loads CityMotion-Web (CMW) which is a HTML5 web app using the ReactJS framework.
-This app performs standard HTTP calls about every minute to its API to update page information.
+CityMotion-Plugin provides local real-time transportation information in a web app designed to be integrated into other apps.

+The Plugin loads the CityMotion-Web (CMW) web app, which uses the ReactJS framework.
+This app performs standard HTTP calls about every minute to its API to update transportation information and display it on "cards".

 CMW is designed to be loaded inside a native WebView browser view within your app or website.
 Individual cards are responsive with a minimum width of 300px and a maximum width of 500px, to preserve legibility of the information presented.
 This should accommodate most mobile and tablet device dimensions.

+*Use cases:* There are two different use cases, corresponding to different endpoints: LocationCode, which loads information at a fixed location like a building ("hub"); and Coordinates, which loads information at any desired location (latitude/longitude).

+*Levels of integration:* In addition, there are two different levels of integration.
+The simplest way to use CityMotion-Plugin is "*Basic Integration*," where we supply you with a short link to load in your WebView.
+Basic integration supports all features except links to external apps. *Advanced integration* allows external app links.

 ---

 # API Endpoints

 This section describes the URL endpoints available and their optional parameters.
-See the integration section for how to setup your app so these links work properly.
+See the Custom Third Party Integration Guide for how to set up your app so these links work properly.

-For most minor integration partners we will assign a short link in the form of https://citymo.io/{locationCode} and manage the redirection URL.
-For major integration partners utilizing the full API, they may proceed to use the features outlined in this document.
+For most basic integrations we will assign a short link in the form of https://citymo.io/{locationCode} and manage the redirection URL.
+For Advanced Integration partners utilizing the full API, they may proceed to use the features outlined in this document.

 ## Location Code Endpoint